bvishnub/Oasis-Infobyte-Internship-Projects/README.md

 **Technologies Used**: Python, Pandas, Matplotlib, Seaborn

-For more details, refer to the [EDA Istanbul Malls Notebook](Project-1-EDA-on-Retails-Sales-Data/EDA_Istanbul_Malls.ipynb).
+For more details, refer to the [EDA Istanbul Malls Notebook]
 ---

 ## Project 2: EDA on Google Play Store Data